Telecommunications and the Internet

 As the Chairman of the Subcommittee on Communications and Technology, I am very active on issues involving Internet, radio, television, cable, and other telecommunications-related topics.
 Throughout my time in Congress, I have been especially interested in ensuring that federal policies in this sector truly promote competition and innovation in telecommunications services – and that those polices provide the greatest possible benefit to consumers through newer and better services and lower prices.

-In the 116th Congress, I am calling for changes to our telecommunication policy that help consumers by:
+As I continue to advocate for consumer protections in the 117th Congress, I am calling for changes to our telecommunication policy such as:

-- Restoring Net Neutrality by passing my bill, H.R.
-1644, the Save the Internet Act, which would prevent Internet Service Providers (ISPs) from blocking, throttling, or charging more for internet access,
+- Restoring Net Neutrality by passing my bill, the Save the Internet Act, which would prevent Internet Service Providers (ISPs) from blocking, throttling, or charging more for internet access,

-- Providing consumers with the resources they need to avoid robocalls by passing my bill, H.R.
-3375, the Stopping Bad Robocalls Act,
+- Providing consumers with the resources they need to avoid robocalls by passing my bill, the Stopping Bad Robocalls Act,

-- Promoting more efficient sharing of the radio-magnetic spectrum assigned for federal use by passing my bill, H.R.
-4462, the Studying How to Harness Airwave Resources Efficiently (SHARE) Act.
+- Promoting more efficient sharing of the radio-magnetic spectrum assigned for federal use by passing my bill, the Studying How to Harness Airwave Resources Efficiently (SHARE) Act.

-- Detecting cybersecurity supply chain vulnerabilities by passing my bill, H.R.
-4461, the Network Security Information Sharing Act,
+- Detecting cybersecurity supply chain vulnerabilities by passing my bill, the Network Security Information Sharing Act,

 - Promoting the deployment of broadband for consumers and businesses in rural, suburban, and urban areas,